How to stop gambling addiction

 Focus on your social life

-Spending quality time with friends and family is very important when starting your journey to give up gambling!
+Spending quality time with friends and family is very important when trying out new activities to stop your addiction.

 Even more, you should also go out and meet new people.